-Wedding Ring Trends for 2017
+Wedding Ring Trends

 The wedding ring has long represented our commitments and spousal binds.
 Traditionally worn on the left ring finger (unless you’re Eastern Orthodox), it is said the ring’s placement is based on an old belief that there exists a vein which begins at the 4th finger and connects directly to the heart.
 Whether it’s a simple wedding band, or the tattooed initials of one’s spouse, the tradition of the wedding ring has morphed over the years.